 2018 ICC B1 Exam Residential Building Inspector Certification Course!

-	First Complete our self-paced 2018 B1 Residential Building Inspector Training Course then take the actual ICC exam

-	online via ICC PRONTO.
+Complete our self-paced 2018 B1 Residential Building Inspector Training Course then take your ICC exam online via ICC PRONTO.

-	Quickly become ICC certified without leaving the comfort of your home or office.
+Gain ICC Inspector certification status without leaving the comfort of your home or office.

 $199.00Add to cart

 YOUR ROADMAP TO SUCCESS.
 PASS THE ICC B1 EXAM, GUARANTEED!

 Refresh your IRC code knowledge, successfully pass your 2018 ICC B1 Residential Building Inspector Exam.
 Our comprehensive interactive Building Inspector exam preparation program is your best, most affordable path to guarantee ICC certification!

 With our help, preparing for your ICC B1 Certification Test has never been easier!
 You will pass the B1 Exam.
 We guarantee it!